A machine learning route between band mapping and band structure: Discussion

-The electronic structure calculations are available from the NOMAD repository \\(DOI: \href{http://dx.doi.org/10.17172/NOMAD/2020.03.28-1}{10.17172/NOMAD/2020.03.28-1}).
-The photoemission dataset used in this work will be made available on Zenodo.
-The code developed for this work will be made available on GitHub at \href{https://github.com/mpes-kit/fuller}{https://github.com/mpes-kit/fuller}.
+Source data for Figs. \ref{fig:overview}-\ref{fig:othermat} are available with this manuscript.
+The electronic structure calculation of WSe$_2$ are available from the NOMAD repository (\href{http://dx.doi.org/10.17172/NOMAD/2020.03.28-1}{10.17172/NOMAD/2020.03.28-1}).
+The raw and processed photoemission datasets used in this work for WSe$_2$ (\href{http://dx.doi.org/10.5281/zenodo.7314278}{10.5281/zenodo.7314278}), Bi$_2$Te$_2$Se (\href{http://dx.doi.org/10.5281/zenodo.7317667}{10.5281/zenodo.7317667}), and Au(111) (\href{http://dx.doi.org/10.5281/zenodo.7305241}{10.5281/zenodo.7305241} including DFT calculation) are available on Zenodo.